Trump owes lenders at least $315 million, disclosure shows

-WASHINGTON (Reuters) - President Donald Trump had personal liabilities of at least $315.6 million (246.74 million pounds) to German, U.S. and other lenders as of mid-2017, according to a federal financial disclosure form released late on Friday by the U.S. Office of Government Ethics.
+WASHINGTON, June 16 (Reuters) - President Donald Trump had personal liabilities of at least $315.6 million to German, U.S. and other lenders as of mid-2017, according to a federal financial disclosure form released late on Friday by the U.S. Office of Government Ethics.

-He had roughly $20 million in income from his new marquee Washington hotel, which opened just down the street from the White House last September.
-Revenues also increased at Mar-a-Lago, the Florida resort known as the "Winter White House."

 The document showed Trump held officer positions in 565 corporations or other entities before becoming U.S. president.
 His tenure in most of those posts ended on Jan.
 19, the day before his inauguration, and in others in 2015 and 2016.